 The Mathematical Olympiad is an official competition of the Ministry of Education, Youth and Sports of the Czech Republic, supervised by the Union of Czech Mathematicians and Physicists.
 The Mathematical Olympiad is held in several categories depending on the age of the participants.
 In 1985 during the 35th annual Mathematical Olympiad a decision was made to introduce category P, a new category with no age constraints whose tasks would be primarily algorithmic in nature.

 Initially, the tasks were solved only theoretically – the participants wrote their solutions (including the programs) on paper, and the solutions were then evaluated manually by organizers.
 In 1994, the greater availability of personal computers made it possible to introduce practical tasks, where the participants submit their programs electronically and these are then automatically tested on data sets prepared in advance.
 Nevertheless, theoretical tasks still remain an important part of the competition.

-The results of the category P of the Mathematical Olympiad are a basis for the selection of teams representing Czech Republic at various international programming competitions.
-Czechoslovakia (and later Czech Republic) has participated in International Olympiad in Informatics and in Central European Olympiad in Informatics since their first years in 1989 and 1994, respectively.
+The results of MO-P are a basis for the selection of teams representing Czech Republic at various international programming competitions.
+Czechoslovakia (and later Czech Republic) has participated in International Olympiad in Informatics and in Central European Olympiad in Informatics since their first years in 1989 and 1994 respectively.
 Since 1999, we have also been sending the selected participants to the joint Czech-Polish-Slovak Preparation Camp.

-The scientific background, especially the preparation of problems and their scoring, is currently handled alternately by lecturers and students of the Faculty of Mathematics and Physics of Charles University, Prague and of Comenius University, Bratislava.
+The scientific background, especially the preparation of tasks and their scoring, is currently handled alternately by lecturers and students of the Faculty of Mathematics and Physics of Charles University, Prague and of Comenius University, Bratislava.